How Blind, Buried and Through-Hole Vias Can Impact Your PCB Design

 Blind and Buried Vias: One-Up or Poisoned Mushroom?

 Setting out to discover where each green tube went and not knowing which secret room you’d end up in was half the fun, wasn’t it?
-Fear not, although the point of Super Mario was to keep you guessing from green tube to green tube, designing your PCB is (hopefully) exactly the opposite.
+Fear not, although the point of Super Mario was to keep you guessing from green tube to green tube, designing your HDI PCB is (hopefully) exactly the opposite.
 We should know exactly where and why you place holes all over your PCB without having to look in a thick strategy book.

 - Buried vias: These connect two or more internal layers to one another.
-Again, in our four layered PCB, the second and third layers will be drilled and connected, while the outer layers, the first and fourth, won’t show any holes and will simply look like a blank spot on the board.
+Again, in our four layered PCB, the second and third layer will be drilled and connected, while the outer layers, the first and fourth, won’t show any holes and will simply look like a blank spot on the board.

 Proper Via Understanding Encourages Your Design Growth